mcneel/developer.rhino3d.com/content/en/guides/cpp/your-first-plugin-windows/index.md

 ## Barebones plugin

-The Rhino SDK includes a Visual Studio Project Template.
-The template generates the code for a functioning plugin.
+We will use the *Rhino 3D Plugin (C++)* project template to create a new general purpose plugin.
+The project template generates the code for a functioning plugin.
 Follow these steps to build the plugin.

 ### Plugin Template